Iceland On A Budget

 Flight ticket to Iceland is expensive so make sure to book your flight in advance.
-Tourist peak season in Iceland starts on August till October.
-We decided to go on June so at least the weather is better and there's not a lot of tourists coming it yet.
+The tourist peak season in Iceland starts in August till October.
+We decided to go in June so at least the weather is better and there's not a lot of tourists coming in yet.

 2. Travel with a group

 It's always better to travel with your friends or a group.
-Not only will it make the trip more fun, you can also share the expenses with your group.
-Expenses like car gasoline, groceries and hotels.
-It will also make your trip safer since you can look out for each other or take turn driving the car.
+Not only will it make the trip more fun, but you can also share the expenses with your group.
+Expenses like car gasoline, groceries, and hotels.
+It will also make your trip safer since you can look after each other or take turns driving.

-I didn't met the group I travelled with until I got to Iceland.
-We all met online by posting an event in the website https://www.couchsurfing.com/.
+I met with a couple of strangers online and we only saw each other when we got to Iceland.
+We met online by posting an event on the website https://www.couchsurfing.com/.

 3. Don't stay in a hotel

-We decided to just bring our tents and camp around Iceland's ring road during our trip and It's one of the best decision we've made.
-One morning you'll be waking up with a view of a beautiful mountain the next morning you'll be waking up with a view of an amazing falls.
-So don't be afraid to camp around Iceland, it's safe and you'll experience camping which is unique to Iceland.
-The paid camp sites all have hot showers and a kitchen.
-You can also camp anywhere you want in Iceland as long as its not in a private property.
-If you're a bit budget conscious, this might be a good option for you since hotels in Iceland are very expensive.
+We decided to just bring our tents and camp around Iceland's ring road during our trip and It's one of the best decisions we've made.
+One morning you'll be waking up with a beautiful mountain view, the next morning you'll be waking up with a view of an amazing fall.
+So don't be afraid to camp around Iceland, it's safe and you'll experience camping like no other.
+The paid campsites all have hot showers and a kitchen.
+You can also camp anywhere you want in Iceland as long as it's not private property.
+If you're budget-conscious, this might be a good option for you since hotels in Iceland are very expensive.

 4. Bring a portable cooker

 There are not a lot of restaurants outside of the city and if there is, It can get a bit pricy.
-We brought a cooker with us and take a stop every now and then to cook our food.
+We brought our own cooker with us and take a stop every now and then to cook our food.
 We buy our groceries at Bónus, Krónan and Víðir.
-This might sound frugal but considering there's nothing special with the taste of food in Iceland, Its a better option to cook our own food.
+This might sound frugal but considering there's nothing special with the taste of food in Iceland, It's a better option to cook our own food.